BillyC1015/critter-tracker/README.md

 ## Credits

-We used our instructor Anthony Maddatu's example code from I-Know-Tech for help with structure and login and logout code.
+We used our instructor Anthony Maddatu's example code from I-Know-Tech for help with structure, login, and logout code.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.

 ## License